yashwanth-reddy909/FlexMoney/README.md

 # Flex Money Assignment

 # /sign-up
-# Users can able to register with Name, EmailId, Age, Shift that he desired to join
+ Users can able to register with Name, EmailId, Age, Shift that he desired to join<br>
-#  EmailId - Need to be unique
+  EmailId - Need to be unique<br>
-#  Age- 18-65
+  Age- 18-65<br>
-#  If he chooses shift that means he is joining and paying 500 to join Yoga classes for a month starting from today
+  If he chooses shift that means he is joining and paying 500 to join Yoga classes for a month starting from today<br>
-#

 # /sign-in
-#  For register users only- once we provide our mail id
+  For register users only- once we provide our mail id <br>
-#   -It fetches the subscription
+   -It fetches the subscription <br>
-#   -Amount we paid so far
+   -Amount we paid so far<br>
-#   -Expiration Date if he got subscribed
+   -Expiration Date if he got subscribed<br>
-#  - If he doesn't have subscription It will show to renewal
+   -If he doesn't have subscription It will show to renewal<br>